bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 3. What is the runtime complexity of `len`?

+#### Answers

+1. `enqueue` has a runtime complexity of O(1).
+This is possible due to us having a pointer to the tail in our linked list.

+2. `dequeue` has a runtime complexity of O(1).

+3. `len` has a run time complexity of O(1), because we're using memory to keep track of the size.

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?